istio/istio.io/content/en/docs/tasks/security/authorization/authz-ingress/index.md

 ## Before you begin

-Before you begin this task, perform the following actions:
+Before you begin this task, do the following:

 * Read the [Authorization conceptual documentation](/docs/concepts/security/#authorization).

 * Install Istio using the [Istio installation guide](/docs/setup/install/istioctl/).

-* Deploy a workload, `httpbin` in a namespace named, for example, `foo` and expose it through the Istio ingress gateway with this command.
+* Deploy a workload, `httpbin` in a namespace, for example `foo`, and expose it through the Istio ingress gateway with this command:

     {{< text bash >}}
     $ kubectl create ns foo